 Line 6 worksheet

-Line o worksheet

-A. The amount of credit originally allowed Α

-B. The amount of credit calculated using the reduced tax amount В

-C. Recapture amount (subtract line B from line A; enter the result on line 6) C
+- A The amount of credit originally allowed A - C Recapture amount (subtract line B from line A; enter the result on line 6) C

 Note: Lines A and B - enter the amount of credit after the application of the credit limitation.
 If property taxes are reduced for more than one tax year, you must determine how much of the reduction is attributable to each year and recapture the apportioned amount for each year.